PhMajerus/FIGfonts/README.md

 This font uses Unicode 16.0 octant characters to recreate the original Microsoft Japanese DOS/V character set.
 This is the font used on Japanese versions of IBM PC-DOS and MS-DOS with support for code page 932 (Shift-JIS).
 Just like [phm-dos](#phm-dos) above is probably the font most people remember as the MS-DOS-era font, this is the one Japanese users remember.
-The characters are 8×16 pseudo-pixels for half-width and 16×16 pseudo-pixels for full-width, rendered as 4×4 and 8×4 octants characters respectively.
+The characters are 8×16 pseudo-pixels for half-width and 16×16 pseudo-pixels for full-width, rendered as 4×4 and 8×4 octant characters respectively.
 It uses four rows and supports codepage 932.

 For people not familiar with DOS/V, it contained a special text-mode display driver as well as a software font to be able to render multi-byte character sets (MBCS) such as CP932.
 This made it possible to support thousands of ideographs (kanji) required by JIS X 0208.
 This font is based on the original glyphs from `ANK16.FNT` and `KANJI16.FNT`, which together make the Japanese software font from MS-DOS 6.2/V, and contains all of the characters supported by CP932.